 System reduces operating costs & limits capital expenses

-The study was conducted at the city of Green Lake wastewater treatment plant, which uses a continuous feed ICEAS advanced sequencing batch reactor (SBR) system with aerobic digestion that has an average flow of 0.2 million gal per day with a Vorelodos aerobic digester.
+The 14-month-long study was conducted at the city of Green Lake wastewater treatment plant in Wisconsin that uses a continuous feed ICEAS advanced sequencing batch reactor (SBR) system with an average flow of 0.2 million gal per day with a Vorelodos aerobic digester.

-The aerobic digester was upgraded with an Oscar process performance optimizer control system with Dino controller, which automatically adjusts the required aeration time in the digester based on potassium readings.
-The Dino controller alternates aerobic, anoxic and anaerobic conditions in the digester to optimize total nitrogen and phosphorus treatment while minimizing energy consumption.
+The aerobic digester was upgraded with an Oscar process performance optimizer with Dino controller, which automatically adjusts the required aeration time in the digester based on potassium readings.
+The controller alternates aerobic, anoxic and anaerobic conditions in the digester to optimize total nitrogen and phosphorus treatment while minimizing energy consumption.

-The Oscar system with Dino controller enabled biological phosphorus removal in the digester, reducing PO4 returned to the main plant more than 90% on average.
+The Oscar control system with Dino controller enabled biological phosphorus removal in the digester, reducing PO4 returned to the main plant more than 90% on average.